DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

 ## Establishing new metrics plan
 To correlate metrics with our annual goals, our strategy was to align measurement criteria with the distinct categories of our annual goals.
 To do this, we categorized our metrics to mirror the annual goals categories, which include data, content, accessibility, customer experience (involving user research and design), technical aspects, and outreach initiatives.

-Within each category, we specify the relevant laws, regulations and polices that govern that specific area of work.
+Within each category, we specify the relevant laws, regulations and policies that govern that specific area of work.
 Each category contains a detailed breakdown of our desired outcomes, the specific metrics to gauge progress towards these ultimate goals, the methodology for tracking each metric, the frequency of tracking each measure, and the assigned individual responsible for data collection.

 Having each team member track at least one metric fosters our collective commitment to the metrics plan and invites valuable input on the best way to track each metric.